 Our goal is to blend in with and respect the historic homes of the neighborhood.
 The design and composition of the new homes is derived from a deliberate and extensive study, analysis and derivation of the home patterns in Canemah.
 We are designing in the spirit of the historic vernacular style of architecture with a 12"/12" pitch roof and 1 1/2 story roof height.
 We are also keeping the exterior minimally designed with painted horizontal and vertically hung board siding (natural shiplap siding and wood slats in architecturally significant locations) and wood windows.
 The windows are at a 1:2 proportion as is consistent with the historical houses in the area at 2.5' x 5'.
 We are providing recessed porches and breakfast nook projections in proportion to the main volume to provide variation of the massing, visual interest, weather protection, and to break up the volume.
 The homes are not cookie cutters of each other.
 Each home is designed with its specific location and orientation in mind making it unique, which is a common pattern of the Canemah district.
 We are building with Structurally Insulated Panels (SIPS) to improve buildability and construction schedule with the added benefit of high energy performance and durability.
 We are painting the homes with a palate of earth tone colors selected from the nature around the neighborhood.
-(See Figure 2 - Color Palette Pg9) The homes will be fitted with skylights where appropriate to maximize daylighting in the homes.
+(See Figure 2 - Color Palette Pa9) The homes will be fitted with skylights where appropriate to maximize daylighting in the homes.
 (See Canemah Neighborhood Analysis - Windows for precedence of skylights in the neighborhood) We will have skylights where appropriate to maximize daylighting into the homes but will mount closely to roof plan to minimize appearance.
 As stated in the Design Guidelines; "New construction is just that.
 It is not historic, nor shall it attempt to be historic, but rather to stand side by side with existing historic structures in a respectful manner."

 The use of preservation incentives is described in OCMC 17.40.065 of this report.
 The applicant has located all of the homes and associated parking onsite with screening from the public view.
+At the public hearing on August 22, 2017, The HRB determined that house number one on the submitted design should not receive any preservation incentives and that the house should reoriented to meet the dimensional standards of the underlying zoning district.
+Doing this would create an additional buffer between the site and the adjacent Casady House.